 The internal control functions are independent of each other and of the areas they supervise and audit.
 A significant aspect of their operation is management support; however, internal control functions are also expected to provide support to the senior management in making sound decisions.

 Internal audit

-The main function of internal audit is the protection of customers, the Company's assets and shareholders' interests.
+The main function of the internal audit system is to protect customers, the company's assets and shareholder's interests, as well as to facilitate and monitor operation in compliance with the statutory provisions.